Anchored Bayesian Gaussian Mixture Models: Simulation study

-Here, we describe in detail the simulation study referenced in Section~\ref{sec:no_of_points} of the main manuscript, evaluating how the number of anchor points affects out-of-sample predictions from the anchor model.
-Specifically, we simulated data from a mixture with $k=2$ mixture components to assess the relationship between goodness of fit and predictive performance of the anchor model.
+In the first simulation study, we simulated data from a mixture with $k=2$ mixture components to assess the relationship between goodness of fit and predictive performance of the anchor model.
 For each data set we fit a univariate location model assuming $\sigma_1 = \sigma_2=1$ and $\eta_1 = \eta_2 = 0.5$, using independent $N(0,25)$ prior distributions on the component means $\theta_1$ and $\theta_2$.
 We generated data from a Gaussian mixture with means $\theta_1 = 0$, $\theta_2 = \delta$ and standard deviations $\sigma_1 = 1$ and $\sigma_2 = \sigma$.
 We considered several values of $\delta$ to assess the effect of separation among the mixture components and several values of $\sigma$ to assess the effect of model misspecification.
 For each combination of $\delta$ and $\sigma$, we generated 1,000 small data sets, $\vv{y}_{j,(\delta,\sigma)}$, $j = 1, \ldots, 1,000$, of size $n=10$.
 To each of these data sets, we fit nine anchor models $A_{j,(\delta,\sigma)}^2,\ldots,A_{j,(\delta,\sigma)}^{10}$, having $m=2,\ldots,10$ anchor points such that $A_{j,(\delta,\sigma)}^m$ has the highest marginal likelihood among anchor models with $m$ anchor points, subject to the additional requirement that at least one anchor point be assigned to each of the two components.
 Note that, to block out uninteresting sources of variation, we used a common master batch of 1,000 data sets sampled from a model with standard normal mixture components and obtained the 1,000 data sets for each $(\delta,\sigma)$ pair through appropriate rescaling and translation of the observations.

 We assessed the out-of-sample predictive performance of each model in terms of its expected log pointwise predictive density (ELPPD) \citep{Gelman2014} as follows.
 For a given simulated data set, $\vv{y}_{j,(\delta,\sigma)}$, we generated $\widetilde{N} = 1,000$ replicate data sets, $\widetilde{\vv{y}}_{j,(\delta,\sigma)}^1, \ldots, \widetilde{\vv{y}}_{j,(\delta,\sigma)}^{\widetilde{N}}$, from the same distribution as that of $\vv{y}_{j,(\delta,\sigma)}$.
 Again, this was done using a common master batch of 1,000 standardized data sets.
 For each anchor model $A_{j,(\delta,\sigma)}^m$, we generated $T=3,000$ Monte Carlo samples of the model parameters $\vv{\gamma}^1,\ldots,\vv{\gamma}^T$ from the posterior distribution of $\vv{\gamma}$ conditional on $\vv{y}_{j,(\delta,\sigma)}$.
 We then estimated the ELPPD for that anchor model fit to $\vv{y}_{j,(\delta,\sigma)}$ by the quantity $1/\widetilde{N}\sum_{i=1}^{\widetilde{N}}\left\{ \sum_{k=1}^{10} \left[ \log\left(T^{-1} \sum_{t=1}^T f(\widetilde{y}_{j,(\delta,\sigma)}^{\,i,k} | \vv{\gamma}^t)\right)\right]\right\}$, which provides a Monte Carlo estimate of the expected log predictive density, $p(\tilde{\vv{y}}|\vv{y}_{j,(\delta,\sigma)})$, of a new sample, $\tilde{\vv{y}}$, and will be large when the model has strong predictive performance.